ar3993/Gas-Power-TimeSeriesForecasting-XGBoost-LSTM/readme.txt

 2) LSTM - a type of recurrent neural network (RNN) that is designed to make predictions on a series of data.
 They can capture long-term dependencies in the input sequence and make predictions based on the learned patterns.
 LSTM has been used to forecast a one-day period of hourly gas production.

-I then measured the accuracy of the predictions by a using RMSE (Root Mean Squared Error) - it is a statistic which evaluates regression models to compare different models.
+I then measured the accuracy of the predictions by RMSE (Root Mean Squared Error) - it is a statistic which evaluates regression models to compare different models.
 The lower the RMSE, the better model it is at making predictions.

 Comparing the RMSEs, LSTM was a more accurate predictor for gas production, with the drawback being, that it gave extremely inaccurate predictions for a longer period of 2 weeks.